-There are items classified as income from other sources:
+There are few examples of income from other sources.

 Income from Dividend

-We have learned in the previous article that income from dividend is exempted u/s 10(34).
+We have learned in the previous article that income from dividends is exempted u/s 10(34).

-Income from dividend shall be chargeable to tax at the rate of 10% if the amount received exceeds ₹ 100000 (ten Lakhs).
+Income from dividends shall be chargeable to tax at the rate of 10% if the amount received exceeds ₹ 100000 (Ten Lakhs).

 Income from PF, ESI

-Provident fund withdrawal is taxable under certain circumstances and exempt under the certain circumstances.
+Provident fund withdrawal is taxable under certain circumstances and exempt under certain circumstances.

 Income from EPF must be punched into “Income from other sources” if its taxable.